Bolesław Przybyszewski: Life

-In 1929 Przybyszewski was given the director's post at the Moscow Conservatory.
+In 1929 Przybyszewski was given the rector's post at the Moscow Conservatory.
 At that time the state policy was to actively 'proletarize' the conservatories, accepting only class-approved students and also striving to restructure the staff and curricula with Marxist standards.
 The professors reacted to such reforms negatively; they already were in a bitter conflict with the RAMP due to its obvious harm to musical standards with ideology, vulgarism and dilettantism.
-The capellmeister Konstantin Saradzhev recalled the reforms of 1930-1931 as 'pernicious for the conservatory.
+The kapellmeister Konstantin Saradzhev recalled the reforms of 1930–1931 as 'pernicious for the conservatory.
 The new curriculum cut the hours for most important disciplines and burdened the students with completely unnecessary lessons, such as political-economic studies...'.
 Saradzhev and several other distinguished professors left the conservatory, however, the core staff stayed.
 The new director gained a reputation as an odious figure.
 In 1931 the conservatory was renamed after Feliks Kon, Przybyszewski's superior.
 The renaming caused particular outrage.
-The institution immediately received a vulgar nickname 'Horse school', based on wordplay in Russian, where Kon pronounced with the soft last consonant means 'horse'.
+The institution immediately received a vulgar nickname 'Horse school', based on wordplay in Russian, where "Kon" pronounced with the soft last consonant means 'horse'.
 Memories of Przybyszewski's years as the head of the conservatory were highly controversial.
 In the memoirs of the composer Vissarion Shebalin, Przybyszewski was described as a 'typical intellectual in a bad way: a weak, unreliable person who strived to look nice in everyone's eyes.
 The conservatory was alien to him and he did nothing good to it.'
 Another professor and a colleague Grigory Kogan remembered Boleslaw Przybyszewski as a "man of the highest morality, who, unfortunately, was succumbed by the RAMP mottos and tried to shape the conservatory's education accordingly".
 On the contrary, the composer Vladimir Shcherbachov mentioned Przybyszewski as a "very interesting man, who led a highly intellectual and intense cultural life, a great dreamer, passionate and dedicated to his ideas up to the extremes.
 He read aloud to me some chapters from his work on Beethoven, which I found very profound.
 His notes on Bach as a harmonist in the first place, not a polyphonist, were also intriguing and profoundly explained from a sociological point of view.
 We also talked about my plans and affairs, all conversations with him were very intense and demanding."
 However, in later publications the director was often described as a despot and a strict censor.
 By late 1931, the influence of the new political movements in music fading, on 11 February 1932 Przybyszewski was removed from the director's post.